cbrennanpoole/preamble-project/Brennan-Background.md

 - Verify all service freight has been
     - picked up,
         - accounted for,
             - handled properly,
-    - loaded and
+                - loaded to ride (loaded, manifested, blocked / braced),
-    - either closed or over the road (OTR) in AS400 software, with a plan to depart on time to destination to ensure service time.
+        - either closed or over the road (OTR) in AS400 software, with
+        - a plan to depart on time to destination to ensure service time.
 - Establish next day operations game plan by reviewing inbound tonnage levels.
 - Ensure zone has the equipment to load on and reconcile equipment number to match status in software.

-- Create a fluid transition and encourage cross-function collaboration with inbound operation team by
+- Create fluid transition and encourage cross-function collaboration with inbound operation team by
     - reconciling due service,
     - monitoring and
         - auditing national account shipment status,
     - verifying shipments have been
         - blocked,
         - braced, and
         - pin-wheeled, and
         - verifying tools for zone have been replenished and organized.
- ---

 ## Trainer- Server
 Ted's Montana Grill / Atlanta, GA
 Dec 2005 - May 2006